• Skip to primary navigation

 How to Make Shrimp and Corn Chowder

-Cut the bacon crosswise into ½-inch pieces.
+Cut the bacon crosswise into 1/2-inch pieces.
 Add to a large saucepan over medium heat and cook until browned and crisp.
 Remove the bacon and set aside.
 Keep the bacon drippings in the pan.

 To the bacon drippings, add the green onions, thyme, and garlic.
 Cook, stirring frequently, until the onions are wilted (approximately 2 minutes).

-Sprinkle flour over onion mixture
+Sprinkling flour over the onion mixture in a pan.

 Sprinkle the flour over the onion, thyme, and garlic mixture and continue cooking and stirring for an additional minute.